Predictive posteriors under hidden confounding: Results

-Summary statistics from the OLS estimation for the slope yield $\hat{\beta} = 0.936$ with a standard error of $0.015$, placing it far from the actual value $\beta_* = 1$.
-In contrast, Figure \ref{fig:stan} shows that the joint and marginal posterior distributions for $\beta_*$ and $K_*$, obtained with \texttt{Rstan}, are correctly centered at $1$ and $-0.25$, respectively.

 Next, a smaller testing dataset of size $n_0 = 200$ is generated with shift $3$ applied to $X$ with respect to the training environment distribution.
-Figure \ref{fig:pred} suggests that, although specifying to OLS that there is no intercept provides a strong clue that helps it approach the causal truth (IV), both OLS (red) and IV (orange) are useless for making predictions.
-Notice how the 2.5\% and 97.5\% quantiles of the posterior predictive distribution, given by BGI in grey, accurately capture the true unseen data (green triangles), where only the $X$ coordinate is observed in a non-simulated setting.
+Figure \ref{fig:pred} suggests that both OLS (red) and IV (orange) are useless for making predictions.
+Notice how the 2.5\% and 97.5\% quantiles of our posterior predictive distribution, in grey, accurately capture the true unseen data (green triangles), where only the $X$ coordinate is observed in a non-simulated setting.

-Note that the GI estimator predictive posterior is not equivalent to a standard IV (2SLS) estimator using the domain indicator as an instrument even though the posterior distribution of $\beta$ is actually centered on the 2SLS estimator using the domain indicator as an instrument.
-The key insight of GI is that $K$, absorbing the effects of the hidden confounders, is also identifiable as a function of $\beta$, being the key to complete the conditional expectation of $Y$ given $X$ in the unseen environment.
+Note that the GI estimator predictive posterior is not equivalent to standard IV estimation using the domain indicator as an IV even though the posterior of $\beta$ is actually centered on the IV estimator using the domain indicator as an instrument.
+The key insight is that $K$, absorbing the effects of the hidden confounders, is also identifiable as a function of $\beta$, being essential for completing the conditional expectation of $Y$ given $X$ in the unseen environment.
 Using an IV under proper assumptions suffices to identify the causal posterior mean of $\beta$ but is not useful for prediction purposes.
-As Figure \ref{fig:pred} showcases, although IV (orange line) is the causal truth it renders completely wrong for making predictions, being far apart from predicting the green points.
-We emphasize that the comparison in Figure \ref{fig:pred} is fair, as all three estimators are deliberately specified without an intercept in this experiment.
+As Figure \ref{fig:pred} shows, although IV (orange line) is the causal truth it renders completely wrong for making predictions, being far apart from predicting the green points.
+We emphasize that the comparison in Figure \ref{fig:pred} is fair, as all three estimators were deliberately specified without an intercept in this experiment.